← Back to blog

 Subscribers gained

 YouTube's algorithm responded within 72 hours.
 Impressions climbed as the channel established a posting cadence.
-Shorts from the back catalogue began accumulating views on content that had been invisible as long-form audio.
+Shorts from the back catalog began accumulating views on content that had been invisible as long-form audio.

 By week 3, several clips had broken 50K views.
 These drove meaningful traffic to the full episodes - watch time started climbing toward the 4,000-hour threshold.
 New episodes were being processed automatically via playlist monitoring: publish an episode, and the clips appear in the queue within hours.